Hi. We’re gonna be talking about the approach to the suicidal patient.

 So elderly white male patients have a highest rate of suicide.

-Patients who have access to firearms, LGBT patients,
+Patients who have access to firearms, LGBTQ patients,

 so lesbian gay bisexual transgender patients,